Here are some rules and driving tips that you should know before you start your road trip in France:

 The exchange rate that we use is the average for the calendar month the invoice is for.
 It is based on the average mid market commercial exchange rate (NOT the tourist rate) for the month that the tolls were incurred The daily historic mid market rate used to compute the average are sourced from exchangerates.org.uk.

-There is a 2%+Local VAT (equivalent to circa 2.4%) foreign exchange finance charge when converting the currency but the overall exchange rate is still very competitive.
+There is a 2%+Local Tax foreign exchange finance charge when converting the currency but the overall exchange rate is still very competitive.

-An example is provided below using the French TVA rate and is based on rates obtained on 12th December 2013.
+An example is provided below using the French TVA rate and is based on rates obtained for 5th September 2023.

 Foreign Exchange Finance Charge: 2%+Local VAT (equivalent to 2.4%)